GIFTED AND TALENTED

 Gifted and Talented Story Writing Day

 Mrs Burnard took some of the Year 5 and 6 pupils to Yeovil College for a Gifted and Talented story writing day.
 We were lucky enough to meet Adrian Beckingham, a story teller, who guided us through the day.
-The following report was written by Rebecca, Class 9
+The following report was written by one of our pupils:

 When we first arrived we signed in and were given a pack containing everything we would need for the day.
 We then went through to the Lecture Theatre where we met all the other children who were taking part.
 Next, we were put into 6 groups, each being a mix of girls and boys from the various schools.
 Meaghan and Zoe were put into the Little Wolves, whilst Daisy and I were in the Baddies.